itskel/userguide/docs/source/getting-started.rst

 Bio
 ^^^^^^^^^^^^^
-Write a short descriptoin of yourself to display on top of your profile page.
+Write a short description of yourself to display on top of your profile page.
 The character limit is 500.
-Feel free to include hashtags that define your professions, interests, or group memberships so other users with similar interests can find you.
+Feel free to include hashtags that define your professions, interests, or group memberships so others can find you when searched.

 Header
 ^^^^^^^^^^^^^